 PASS Principal Procurement Consultant Eddie Regan is a procurement specialist who offers bid support to businesses across the UK.
 He says that “questions can be on any topic relevant to the tender exercise”.

-If the procurer opts for an output-based specification, asking only that the solution meets certain outcomes, it is far easier for you to use your knowledge and experience to offer the best solution; however, it is still important to ask the right questions, to ensure you meet the client’s needs.
+If the procurer opts for an output-based specification, asking only that the solution meets certain outcomes, it is far easier for you to use your knowledge and sector-specific experience to offer the best solution.
+However, it is still important to ask the right questions before you submit a response to ensure you meet the client’s needs.

 Once your question has been submitted, it will be anonymised.

 Remember, there are no silly questions when it comes to working with the public sector.
 By law, the buyer must provide an answer to your question.
-The answer will be circulated to all the participants, to ensure that there is a level playing field in terms of knowledge.
+The answer will be circulated to all the participants to ensure there is a level playing field in terms of knowledge.

 The advantage of this is that your business will gain sight of the questions your competitors are asking — this could be of benefit to you in the long term.